Mr. Pickles: Broadcast and reception

-The series was picked up for ten quarter-hour episodes for its first season, premiering on the network on September 21, 2014 following the ninth-season premiere of Squidbillies.
 In July 2013, the pilot episode was released online as part of a presentation of in-development shows for the network, partnered with KFC; viewers could vote for their favorite pilot, with the winner being broadcast on August 26, 2013.
-The series lost to Übermansion, a Stoopid Buddy Stoodios production, although the presentation as a whole won an Internet Advertising Campaign Award in 2014 for "Best TV Integrated Ad Campaign".
+The series lost to Stoopid Buddy Stoodios' Übermansion (which ironically was rejected by the network), although the presentation as a whole won an Internet Advertising Campaign Award in 2014 for "Best TV Integrated Ad Campaign".
 The pilot was later published on the network's website on January 23, 2014, and on YouTube on March 10 of the same year, becoming viral with over 700,000 views after roughly a month later.
+The series was picked up for ten quarter-hour episodes for its first season, premiering on the network on September 21, 2014, following the ninth-season premiere of Squidbillies.
 A second season was mentioned at the 2014 Comic-Con.

 Aaron Simpson of Cold Hard Flash called the series an amalgamation of Lassie and Superjail!, while observing some social commentary "to ensure this is more than just a multi-episodic sketch."
 Mike Hale of The New York Times labeled it "the less tasteful but more mainstream" counterpart to Tim & Eric's Bedtime Stories, another addition to the network.
 He wrote that the show was "more grisly than funny," but predicted it to have a cult following and that Shields' voice would add "surreal-pop-culture cachet".

-In Australia, the series premiered on August 3, 2015 on The Comedy Channel, and then moved to the free to air Adult Swim block on 9Go!
+In Australia, the series premiered on August 3, 2015, on The Comedy Channel, and then moved to the free to air Adult Swim block on 9Go!

-In Canada, the series premiered on April 1, 2019 on Adult Swim.
+In Canada, the series premiered on April 1, 2019, on Adult Swim.

 In April 2017, a trailer was released promoting the season 3 premiere to air in fall 2017; however, this was later pushed back, for unknown reasons, to the following year.
 The first episode of season three premiered on February 26, 2018.
-The show was renewed for a fourth season, before the third one even premiered.
+The show was renewed for a fourth season before the third one even premiered.